kjugi/meeting-app-unit-tests-playground/README.md

 # unit-tests-playground

-## 2 view booking app without calendar:
+## 2 views of booking app without calendar:

 1. View with all booked meetings
 2. API in other directory with express with responsing true/false on request